Live streaming is growing ever more popular, leading to a huge variety of streaming software tools on the market in 2019.

 This however also means there is no centralized user support team to help you out if you’re having trouble.
 You need to be self-reliant and figure things out for yourself.
 This usually isn’t an issue for relatively tech-savvy users who are able to set-up and troubleshoot independently, but newer users might face difficulties.
 Luckily for beginners, there are numerous guides and tutorial videos on the web to help.

 Bottom line: Great for technical users in search of a free solution with no need for advanced features like virtual sets, multi-streaming, and guest hosting.

 - It’s free!

 - Light CPU usage

 - Can be difficult to configure, especially for beginners

 - No multistreaming

 Until about a year ago, Streamlabs was just a streaming tool, mostly used by gamers with some other piece of streaming software.
 Because a good percentage of gamers used Streamlabs with OBS, it was only logical to combine the two to create one really powerful streaming software.
 Thus, in January 2018, Streamlabs OBS (or SLOBS) was born.
-Since then, it gained huge popularity among gamer and non-gamer streamers alike.
+Since then, it has gained huge popularity among gamer and non-gamer streamers alike.
 Just like OBS, SLOBS is also open-source.